Turks of South Carolina: History

-The "Turk" community traces its history back to an early settler, Joseph Benenhaley, from the Ottoman Empire who reputedly served the colonial cause in the American Revolutionary War.
+The "Turk" community traces its history back to an early settler from the Ottoman Empire, Joseph Benenhaley, who reputedly served the colonial cause in the American Revolutionary War.
 He made his way to South Carolina, where he served as a scout for General Thomas Sumter during the American Revolution.
-The general then gave Benenhaley some land on his plantation to farm and raise a family.
+General Sumter then gave Benenhaley land on his plantation to farm and raise a family.
 A few outsiders married into the family, but most who identified with the ostracized community, and their progeny considered themselves people of Turkish descent.
 By the mid-20th century, they numbered several hundred.

 The Turks of South Carolina today include surnames such as Benenhaley, Oxendine, Scott, Hood, Buckner, Lowery, Chavis, and Ray.